Choosing a Script Service for your screenplay: “Those Who Teach” by Daniel Calvisi

 The difference between a teacher and a practitioner is that the teacher knows how to articulate to another person how to do it, while the practitioner may only know how THEY do it.

-Which is not to say there’s not bad teachers out there.
-There’s tons of them.
+Which is not to say there are not bad teachers out there.
+There are tons of them.
 I’m just saying that I’ll take a good teacher over a practitioner with no teaching experience any day.

 It takes years of teaching and tutoring to build up the experience, the skills and the vocabulary needed to really coach a pupil to improve their craft.